Abdul-CyberSec/Projects/Honeypot/README.md

 ## 5.Installing Cowrrie

-First Install Docker compose on my VM
+First Install Docker Engine and Compose on my VM

 **You can get the script : https://docs.docker.com/engine/install/ubuntu**